• Home

 D&B Predictive Scores

 D&B also designs three predictive-based scores in order to predict the performance of your business in the upcoming 12 months.
-These include the following scores.
+For every business owner, these include the following scores.

 Supplier Risk Rating